 Created in 2015, Hone is the Artistic Director and founder of Kia Mau Festival, a Māori, Pasifika and global Indigenous contemporary performance platform based in Te Ūpoko o te Ika a Māui.
 In June 2021, Kia Mau Festival will present its sixth season.

-Hone’s work also extends to the film industry, most recently with two films screening at the Berlin Film Festival, Born to Dance (Screenwriter) and Mahana (Executive Producer).
+Hone’s work also extends to the film industry, with two films screening at the Berlin Film Festival, Born to Dance (Screenwriter) and Mahana (Executive Producer).
 Hone’s earlier work across short films includes as Executive Producer for a series of successful short films including Nature’s Way, Run, The Graffiti of Mr Tupaia and Fog.